Robert Stewart (1729-1809) of the Virginia Regiment

 The Virginia Regiment was formed in 1754 at the beginning of the French & Indian War as the first professional militia in the colonies.
 Robert Stewart was a Captain commanding its company of light horse under George Washington, who became a close friend.
 He participated in the march to Fort Duquesne and at Braddock’s Defeat, and at various times commanded two of the chain of frontier forts, Fort Pitt and Fort Loudoun.
 On Washington’s recommendation he was made Brigade Major in 1758.
 However, Stewart desired a military career in the regular army.
 After his mentor and friend Washington resigned from the Virginia Regiment, Robert Stewart obtained a commission as a Lieutenant in the regular army’s Royal Americans.
 His commanders allowed him to retain both commissions and to continue as Major in the Virginia Regiment.
 Indeed, It does not appear that he ever actively served in the regular army.
 By the time the Virginia Regiment was disbanded in 1762 he was a militia Lt.
 Colonel and hoping to achieve a higher rank in the Royal Americans than the Lieutenancy he still held.

 Unable to transfer his militia rank into the regular army he decided, as was the custom, to purchase a higher rank.
 He borrowed £302 from George Washington in 1763 and left for London, never to return.
 He was unable to realize his ambition, in part due to an unspecified illness (possibly malaria) contracted during his service, and paid Washington back in 1768, the same year he was appointed controller of customs in Kingston, Jamaica.
-His health sufferend in Jamaica and compelled his return to England.
-His letter to Washington in January 1769 upon his return to London was the last Washington heard of him for many years.
-A letter by Washington to a friend in London in 1774 mentions that he has not heard from Stewart in several years.
+His health declined further in Jamaica, compelling his return to England a few months later.
+His letter to Washington in January 1769 upon his return to London was the last Washington heard of him for many years — six years later in 1774 Washington wrote to a friend in London mentioning that he had not heard from Stewart in several years.

 Not the same person as Robert Stewart of Augusta County, Virginia